jacobabiola/UnifyProtocol/README.md

 Basic hardhat backend with react frontend template.
 ## Quick start

-The first things you need to do is cloning this repository and installing its
+The first things you need to do is clone this repository and installing its
 dependencies:

 ```sh